Claazar/werWirdMillionaer/readme.md

    Play the game by answering the questions shown in the console.

 ### Evaluation:
-The teacher will grade this project.
-I will publish the evaluation once I receive it.
-If you have any feedback, don't hesitate to message me on Discord @claazar.
+The grade from my Teacher was a 6.0 (1.0 in Germany, A+ in the USA) If you have any feedback, don't hesitate to message me on Discord @claazar.

 ---